Indigo ring – sign-posted 3 o AI

 Indigo is a symbol of spirituality and internal awakening.
 Those who favour indigo tend to rise above and look at situations with a critical and exacting eye.

 The Indigo Path is particularly interesting for naturalists thanks to the richness of the flora and fauna in the area.
-It is about 11 km long and you can easily reach it by car, bike, bus or walking.
+It is about 11 km long and you can easily reach it by car, bike, bus or foot.
 The didactic part is concentrated in the first kilometers.
 There are more than 15 billboards explaining the environment and the territory with images focussing on the related topics.

 Download the presentation: WWF didactic path